 Arizona dominates No. 4 Michigan 80-62 in Las Vegas

+LAS VEGAS – Christian Koloko’s mother flew from Cameroon to see her son play for Arizona for the first time.
+He didn’t disappoint, dominating at both ends.

-LAS VEGAS (AP) Christian Koloko had 22 points, seven rebounds and four blocked shots in leading Arizona to a dominating 80-62 win over No. 4 Michigan on Sunday night in the Roman Main Event.
+His team looked pretty good, too, dominating No. 4 Michigan 80-62 Sunday night in the Roman Main Event.

+Koloko finished with 22 points, seven rebounds and four blocked shots, pointing to his mother after being presented the title belt as tournament MVP.

+“She doesn’t know much about basketball,” Koloko said.
+“I remember after the last game, she said we missed a lot goals.
+I was like no, we call those free throws, which was kind of funny.
+I’m going to go talk to her after this.”

 Arizona was active defensively all night and used its free-flowing movement on offense to set up easy shots.
-The Wildcats made 4-of-21 from 3, but hit 64% of its 2-point shots, including several alley-oops or point-blank baskets off penetration.
+The Wildcats made just 4 of 21 from the 3-point line, but hit 64% of its 2-point shots, including several alley-oops or point-blank baskets off penetration.

+“They played with great intelligence and swag,” Arizona coach Tommy Lloyd said.
+“Our Arizona swag is confidence, but it’s backed up with intelligence and effort.”

-Michigan bounced back from a two-point home loss to Seton Hall with a 13-point win over UNLV on Friday.
-The Wolverines (4-2) couldn't back it up on Sunday, struggling against Arizona's length inside and quick hands in passing lanes, leading to transition opportunities for the Wildcats.
+Michigan bounced back Friday from a two-point home loss to Seton Hall with a 13-point win over UNLV.
+But the Wolverines (4-2) couldn’t back it up on Sunday, struggling against Arizona’s length inside and quick hands in passing lanes – both of which led to transition opportunities for the Wildcats.

+“They have a really good inside presence,” said Eli Brooks, who led the Wolverines with 14 points.
+“They have a lob threat and that second big is really active.
+They’re a really good team.”

-Arizona rolled through its first four games under new coach Tommy Lloyd, looking a bit like the Gonzaga program he help build.
+Arizona rolled through its first four games under Lloyd, looking a bit like the Gonzaga program he help build.

 The Wildcats have been superb at sharing the ball with nearly 22 assists per game.
 They’ve also been excellent on defense, holding teams to 29% shooting while averaging 8.2 blocked shots per game.